Last updated: July 2026

 Does the HBCS apply to established homes in the ACT?

 Yes.
-The HBCS applies to all property types in the ACT, including established homes, new builds, and vacant land.
+The HBCS applies to all property types in the ACT, including established homes, new builds, and vacant land, at any price.

 How much is stamp duty on a $900,000 unit in Canberra?